What is Google 3 Pack and How to Get Listed: A Complete Guide

 NAP-W stands for name, address, phone number, and website.

-Your NAP-W details must be accurate and consistent across all digital platforms, including social media and online directories.
+Your NAP-W details must be accurate and consistent across all digital platforms, including social media and online directories, and local business listings.

 This is because Google aggregates data from various internet sources to validate the information on your business profile.
 Inconsistencies, such as abbreviations or variations in address, can confuse Google bots (and your prospects), which may affect your organic rankings.